8 Beautiful Beaches in Nerja You Must Visit

 So, what’s the best beach in Nerja?
 It’s a difficult question because it really depends on the type of beach you like.
 For me, Playa de Maro and Playa Burriana are the best beaches.

 Maro Beach is unique because of its coves, beautiful crystal-clear sea, and surroundings, and you can do exciting water activities there.
-In comparison, Burriana Beach is perfect for everyone because of how accessible it is, but it’s beautiful too.
+In comparison, Burriana Beach is perfect for everyone because it’s so accessible, and it’s beautiful, too.

-If you have questions about visiting Nerja or anywhere else on Costa del Sol, leave a comment below.
+If you have questions about visiting Nerja or anywhere else on Costa del Sol, leave a comment below or join my Facebook group.
 I’ll be happy to help you.

 Safe adventures,